-Periodic rebalances have always allowed advisors to fine tune their portfolios’ composition.
+Periodic rebalances have always allowed advisors to fine-tune their portfolios’ composition.
 However, drift monitoring tools can help investment advisors recognize accounts or strategies that need attention as soon as the need arises.
-With rebalancing software, drift minimums and maximums can be customized and configured to fit whatever allocation criteria is necessary.
+With rebalancing software, drift minimums and maximums can be customized and configured to fit whatever allocation criteria are necessary.
 Drift alerts can then warn advisors when accounts or households have strayed outside of their tolerances.
 In this way, investment advisors can always be apprised on what client portfolios need attention at any given moment.

 Cash Targeted Rebalancing

 Maintaining an appropriate cash balance in client portfolios is a critical responsibility for investment advisors.
 Whether a client requests cash for withdrawal, or places a deposit in one of their accounts, cash maintenance can be a cumbersome and ever-present process for any advisory practice.

 Fortunately, portfolio rebalancing technology can help alleviate the burden that client cash requests put on advisors.
 Rebalancing tools can allow advisors to deposit or withdraw cash from accounts instantaneously.
 In addition, specially designed cash rebalancing tools can enable advisors to realign cash to the desired level with the fewest number of trades.
 In this way, software users can satisfy client cash demands in the fastest and most efficient way possible.